Introduction to Pectus Excavatum

-Pectus excavatum is a fancy name for funnel chest or concave chest.
-It is the most common chest wall deformity that causes several ribs and the sternum to grow abnormally.
-Most of the times the sternum in pectus excavatum patients grows inward, which makes the chest appear caved in or sunken.
+Pectus excavatum is a fancy name for a funnel or concave chest.
+It is the most common chest wall deformity that causes more than a few ribs and the sternum to grow strangely.
+Usually, the sternum in pectus excavatum patients grows inward, which makes the chest appear dented in or sunken.

-Pectus excavatum is mostly considered as a cosmetic deformity.
-However, depending on the severity of the case, it can cause respiratory (breathing) problems and compression of the lungs and heart.
+Pectus excavatum is usually defined as a cosmetic deformity.
+However, if the deformity is severe, it can cause respiratory (breathing) problems and compression of the lungs and heart.
 If not treated properly, the case worsens and makes problems in your chest area.

 Why Does Pectus Excavatum Occur?

-The cause of pectus excavatum (funnel chest or concave chest) is still not explained properly.
+The cause of pectus excavatum (indented or caved in chest) is still not scientifically explained.

-Researchers classify it as a genetic disorder.
-Almost 37% of all pectus excavatum patients have a first degree family member that has a funnel chest.
+Researchers classify it as a congenital disorder.
+Almost 37% of all sunken chest patients have a first-degree family member that has a sunken chest.

 They also found out that it is caused and worsened by:

 - Weak back musculature

 - Lack of physical activity